UNICT-DMI/Healthcheck-bot/README.md

 ## How to use?
 **Make a copy** of the file `config/settings.yaml.dist` in the same directory and rename it to `settings.yaml`:
-- Set `bot-token`, your bot token
+- Set `bot_token`, your bot token
-- Set `chat-ids`, the ID(s) the bot will use to communicate any downtime.
+- Set `chat_ids`, the ID(s) the bot will use to communicate any downtime.
 It's possible to set multiple IDs, semicolon separated without any space

 ### Example
 ```yaml